COVID-19 vaccines at VA

 Guidance for adults with certain health conditions that weaken your immune system

-If you have had a COVID-19 vaccine before, get 1 dose of the 2024-2025 Moderna, Pfizer-BioNTech, or Novavax vaccine.
-You may also be eligible to get additional doses of one of these vaccines.
+If you’ve had a COVID-19 vaccine before, you should get at least 2 doses of a 2024-2025 vaccine (Moderna, Pfizer-BioNTech, or Novavax) spaced 6 months apart.
+You may also be eligible to get additional doses.
 Ask your provider how many doses they recommend for you.

 - Get 3 doses of the 2024-2025 Moderna or Pfizer-BioNTech vaccine, or